pbinkley/rcb-manual/sections/14-conclusion.md

 of Science Service deems that this service can be furnished expeditiously and at reasonable cost.

-&nbsp;{%- include pagebreak.html canvas=363 -%}&nbsp;That this cooperative agreement
+ {% include pagebreak.html canvas=363 %} That this cooperative agreement
 shall take effect upon the day, month and year first above written and extend to and including March 31, 1937, subject to renewal thereafter by mutual agreement of the